ajanis/ansible-unifi/README.md

 ## Example using group_vars
 This is an example of how to use this role to deploy the Ubiquiti Unifi Admin controller and a Prometheus metrics collector for Unifi Admin

-### docker_containers
+### docker_containers and docker_build_images group_vars for Unifi Admin and Unifi-Exporter
-Uses the ansible docker_container module to deploy containers with specified arguments.
-SystemD services are also created for each container.
+Calls the docker role with the following group_vars to build a docker image from the specified git repo and deploy the containerized service and systemd configs.

+#### group_vars/unifi/vars.yml
 ```
 docker_containers:
   unifi: